Skip to main content

 Remove indexOf -1 Trick

-The next trick is in the else brach:
+The next trick is in the else branch:

 return 107 + "-*/".indexOf(t);